jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 4. Rotate your body till the sun is aligned with its reference point.<sup>d</sup>
 5. You're now facing southward.<sup>b</sup> Unless you're south of the sun's path, in which case you're facing northward.

-<sup>d</sup> When the sun is north of the equator, you can use a knife blade to
+<sup>d</sup> When the sun is on your side of the equator, you can use a knife
-cast a shadow on the dial as an alignment guide.
-Otherwise, it may be helpful as an extended marker of the reference point.
+blade to cast a shadow on the dial as an alignment guide.
+Otherwise, it may still be helpful as an extended marker of the reference point.
 {:.tangent .indent}

 ### How accurate is watch-based navigation?